The Shipwrecks of Cape Cod: A History of Maritime Tragedies and Discoveries

 One of the most dramatic shipwreck rescues in history took place off the coast of Chatham, MA, in 1952, when the SS Pendleton, a T2 tanker, split in two during a fierce storm.
 The crew of the Chatham Lifeboat Station braved 60-foot waves and hurricane-force winds to save 32 crew members from the sinking ship.

-Led by Coast Guardsman Bernard Webber, the rescue mission aboard the tiny CG-36500 lifeboat is considered one of the greatest small-boat rescues in Coast Guard history.
+Led by Coast Guardsman Bernard Webber, the rescue mission aboard the tiny CG-36500 lifeboat is considered one of the greatest small-boat rescues in maritime rescue operations history.
 This incredible story was later immortalized in the book The Finest Hours and the 2016 Disney film adaptation.

-Visitors can see the CG-36500 lifeboat at Rock Harbor in Orleans, a testament to the bravery of Webber and his crew.
+Visitors can see the CG-36500 lifeboat at Rock Harbor in Orleans, a testament to the bravery of Webber and his crew and a highlight on many Massachusetts shipwreck list roundups.

 5. The Port Hunter: A World War I Freighter